wdi-sg/gitbook-2018/05-express/express-auth/password.md

 ### Process:

 1. create user:
-  1. user makes get request to server for the register form
+  1. user makes GET request to server for the register form
-  1. user fills out form and submits
+  1. user fills out form and submits a POST request
-  1. server recieves post request
+  1. server recieves POST request
     1. hashes password
     1. creates user record
   1. server sets a cookie in the header of the response.
   1. all subsequent requests to the server will have the `logged_in` cookie

 1. login ( user is not currently logged in )
-  1. user makes get request to server for the login form
+  1. user makes GET request to server for the login form
   1. user fills out form and submits
-  1. server recieves post request
+  1. server recieves POST request
     1. gets user record
     1. hashes password
     1. compares hash to what is in the record
     1. if record and hash match, set a cookie in the response header

 1. logout ( user is logged in )
-  1. user makes post request for logout
+  1. user makes POST request for logout
-  1. server recieves post request
+  1. server recieves POST request
     1. server sends clear cookie in response header

 ### Pairing exercise: